 - Babor: Rice porridge with chicken broth often served with an omelet or dried small fry

 - Kuy teav: Rice noodle soup with pork stock, comes topped with all sorts of vegetables, garnishes and meat cuts and is a popular breakfast

 - Bai chha: Khmer fried rice with sausage, pork, garlic and herbs

-- Kralan: Sticky rice flavoured with sugar, beans and grated coconut, steamed inside a bamboo pole
+- Kralan: Sticky rice flavored with sugar, beans, and grated coconut, steamed inside a bamboo pole

 - Lok Lak: Stir-fried beef in a lime, salt and pepper sauce, often served with fried potatoes and an egg